 This common view also extends to the server.
-Using the previous example, if rusty logs in to the server dragon, autofs there provides direct access to the local disk by loopback-mounting /export/home1/rusty onto /home/rusty.
+Using the previous example, if rusty logs in to the server dragon, autofs there provides direct access to the local disk by loopback-mounting /export/homel/rusty onto /home/rusty.

 Users do not need to be aware of the real location of their home directories.
-If rusty needs more disk space and needs to have his home directory relocated to another server, you need only change rusty's entry in the auto_home map to reflect the new location.
+If rusty needs more disk space and needs to have his home directory relocated to another server, a simple change is sufficient.
+You need only change rusty's entry in the auto_home map to reflect the new location.
 Other users can continue to use the /home/rusty path.

-How to Consolidate Project-Related Files Under /ws
+▼ How to Consolidate Project-Related Files Under /ws

-Assume you are the administrator of a large software development project.
+Assume that you are the administrator of a large software development project.
 You plan to make all project-related files available under a directory that is called /ws.
 This directory is to be common across all workstations at the site.

-Add an entry for the /ws directory to the site auto_master map, either NIS or NIS+.
+1 Add an entry for the /ws directory to the site auto master map, either NIS or NIS+.